- Mediums for oil paint: Small bottles of Refined Linseed Oil and Distilled Turpentine (not the kind of

 Basic Design Concepts:

-The picture surface of the canvas is equally important in all areas; there is not an object and an unimportant background.
-The subject/object of a painting can be called the figure; the space around it is the ground.
+The picture surface of the canvas is equally important in all areas; there is not just an object and an unimportant background.
+The subject/object of a painting can be called the figure; the space around it is the ground (usually called the background).
 Figure and ground are equally important in a painting.
-These can also be called positive (figure) and negative (ground); in other words, the space around a figure/object is as important as the figure/object.
+These can also be called positive (figure) and negative (ground) space; in other words, the space around a figure/object is as important as the figure/object.
 It is one continuous area, to be divided into compositional areas.
 The placement of the figure/object is important; to just plop it down in the middle of the painting is a no-no!
 Also, its relationship to the edges of the painting is important - does it touch the edges?
 Is it placed so there is a dynamic relationship to the edges?
 Are the objects placed so that there is balance of left and right, top and bottom, without being too symmetrical (and boring)?
-An asymmetrical balance is the ideal: instead of identical bottles, one on the left and one on the right; there can be one large bottle on the left, and two smaller on the right to balance the composition.
+An asymmetrical balance is the ideal: instead of identical bottles, one on the left and one on the right, there can be one large bottle on the left, and two smaller on the right to balance the composition.
 Generally, the "weight" of the image should be more on the bottom than the top - larger objects or areas near the bottom, smaller near the top - however, this is not a hard and fast rule, this is just a guideline, to be broken when necessary.

 Clean-up for acrylic paints is regular hand soap (but not anything oily like Dove) and lukewarm water.

 Finally, a quote from the Impressionist painter, Claude Monet; it was written about landscape painting, but it can also be applied to any kind of painting:

 "When you go out to paint, try to forget what objects you have in front of you, a tree, a field.
 Merely think, here is a little square of blue, here an oblong of pink, here a streak of yellow, and paint it just as it looks to you, the exact color and shape, until it gives your own naive impression of the scene."